ialxn/JEOL_eds/README.md

 ## Bugs

-Paramteres loaded from '.pts' might have different types than the ones loaded from 'h5' files.
+Parameters loaded from '.pts' might have different types than the ones loaded from 'h5' files.
 Thus take extra care if you need to compare them:
 ```python
 # Load and store as hdf5.